davepinch/pinchy.cc/content/camera-roll/2024/07/2024-07-09-shadows-at-the-7-eleven.md

 ---
 title: "Shadows at the 7-Eleven"
-description: >-
-  I was running errands and I saw these interesting shadows at a 7-Eleven.
+description: "I was running errands and I saw these interesting shadows at a 7-Eleven." gas station of: shadows
 license: CC BY-SA 4.0
 photograph of:
-  - shadows
   - "7-Eleven"
   - gas station
   - car